Andrettin/Wyrmsun/readme.txt

 - Fixed crash which occurred when starting the Thunraz's Servant scenario.
 - Added more predefined settlement territories for the Earth map.
 - Added starting caravan for the Goldhoof Clan in the A Home in the Fields of Sand scenario.
+- Added the Heimdall's Stones unique building to the new Earth map for the correct start dates.

 * Terrain
 - Added new dry mud and mud decoration tiles.